MicrosoftDocs/well-architected/well-architected/security/design-management-groups.md

 Management groups can manage resources across multiple subscriptions consistently and efficiently.
 However, due to its flexibility, your design can become complex and compromise security and operations.

+> [!NOTE]
+> Management groups could be defined as part of the workload architecture.
+More commonly, centralized teams use management groups to consistently apply governance and segmentation strategies across multiple workloads.
+If a centralized team is responsible for design and operations of your management groups, consult the Cloud Adoption Framework's [Azure Landing Zones guidance](/azure/cloud-adoption-framework/ready/landing-zone/).
+Specifically the [Resource organization design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org) which outlines the best practice recommendations and considerations for segmentation through management groups, subscriptions, and application landing zones.

 ## Support your segmentation strategy with management groups

 Structure management groups into a simple design that guides the enterprise segmentation model.